 Be safe, play safe during Holi!
 Some points to remember –

 - The most important message to spread during Holi is to stay safe, especially for ladies and girls.
-Play within your circles, if you don’t know someone coming to put colors on you don’t hesitate to say “no”.
+Play within your circles, if you don’t know someone coming to put colours on you don’t hesitate to say “no”.

-- Sometimes I see some kids don’t like playing holi and some random uncle or your neighbor’s friend or may be one of your friends’s friend or some distant relative drags the kid and forcibly try to put holi on their face, if something happens like that, give your kid some time and space, once he/she grows up they will get plenty of time to play holi.
+- Sometimes I see some kids don’t like playing Holi and some random uncle or your neighbor’s friend or maybe one of your friends’s friend or some distant relative drags the kid and forcibly try to put holi on their face, if something happens like that, give your kid some time and space, once he/she grows up they will get plenty of time to play Holi.
 I think it’s okay to let them be.

 - Carry your valuables like mobile phones, wallet, cards etc. on a waterproof pouch and then put it on a sling bag.
 It will stay safe with you.